themill/wiz/doc/installing_definitions.rst

 Installing to local registries
 ------------------------------

-:option:`wiz install --registry-path` can also be used to release one or several definitions in a :term:`Local Registry`::
+:option:`wiz install --registry` can also be used to release one or several definitions in a :term:`Local Registry`::

-    >>> wiz install /path/to/foo.json --registry-path /path/to/folder
+    >>> wiz install /path/to/foo.json --registry /path/to/folder
-    >>> wiz install /path/to/definitions/* --registry-path /path/to/folder
+    >>> wiz install /path/to/definitions/* --registry /path/to/folder

 .. note::